A long time ago in a galaxy far, far away — late 1970s California, to be more precise — the Star Wars universe came into being.

 Lucas wanted to create a nice, quiet space where writers and filmmakers could retreat to whenever they were working on new movie ideas.
-Needless to say, the property has top-notch security to ensure the privacy of their guests.
+Needless to say, the property has top-notch security to ensure the privacy of its guests.

-Which basically means that one can’t just walk up and ring the doorbell (like they Sheldon and Leonard do on an episode of Big Bang Theory) and you definitely can’t sneak in like they did in the movie Fanboys.
+Which basically means that one can’t just walk up and ring the doorbell (like Sheldon and Leonard do on an episode of Big Bang Theory) and you definitely can’t sneak in like they did in the movie Fanboys.
 But if you still decide to try and get in, may the force be with you…

 More iconic properties